 The game is intended to be started in the year 2077 in the temperate climate (although for now it will work on any settings).
 When you first start a new game, the whole map is desolated.
 The goal of this NewGRF is to transport food, water, and building supplies to towns in order for them to grow and rebuild, ultimately returning the game to its "normal" state.
 I will lay out the specific mechanics of that a bit later.

-Towns on the other hand are a completely different animal.
+Towns, however, work very differently from the standard game.
 There are four stages of buildings: destroyed buildings, makeshift shacks, renewed buildings, and self-sustained buildings.
 On map creation only the first type of building is present, while the other types require specific cargoes to be delivered nearby in order to appear.
 Each stage of buildings accepts the cargoes necessary for buildings of the next stage to develop (these cargoes are outlined later).

 Initially, towns only supply Wastelanders which can be transported to various industries for a production boost.
-Only once you've managed to deliver the required supplies to allow creation of renewed buildings will regular Passengers start appearing, which can then be transported town-to-town just like in normal OpenTTD.
-After enough renewed buildings are built in a town, self-sustained buildings will begin appearing, at which point the town should no longer require you to deliver any of the town growth cargoes.
+Only once you've managed to deliver the required supplies to allow creation of renewed buildings will regular Passengers start appearing.
+After enough renewed buildings are built in a town, self-sustained buildings will automatically begin appearing, at which point the town should no longer require you to deliver any of the town growth cargoes.
 This is the point where towns will behave as they normally do in an OpenTTD game, and passenger transportation becomes the primary way of growing towns.